Notification of Infectious Diseases

 The attending Registered Medical Practitioner (RMP) should fill out a notification certificate on diagnosis of a suspected notifiable disease and should not wait for laboratory confirmation of the suspected infection or contamination before notification.
 The certificate should be sent to the Proper Officer within three days and, if the case is considered to be urgent, it should also be reported verbally within 24 hours.

-The London Borough of Haringey have appointed Consultants in Health Protection employed by North East and North Central London Health Protection Unit as our proper officer.
+The London Borough of Haringey has appointed Consultants in Health Protection employed by North East and North Central London Health Protection Unit as our proper officer.
 Therefore registered medical practitioners should send all notifications to North East and North Central London Health Protection Unit.

 A paper copy of Notification Form (Word 70KB) should be sent to: